-The MA in Social Science Research will comprise 180 CATs in total.
-Teaching and learning provision will come both from within the DTP and within students' ‘home’ departments.
+The MA in Social Science Research comprises of 180 CATs.
+Teaching and learning provision will come both from within the DTP and within the students' pathway departments.

-Subject specific modules to be delivered by participating departments (up to total of 40 CATs, with a minimum of 20 CATs drawn from with the pathway).
-Some pathways have subject specific core modules which must be taken as part of the Masters.
+Subject specific modules are delivered by pathway departments (up to total of 40 CATs, with a minimum of 20 CATs from with the pathway).
+Some pathways have subject specific core modules which must be taken as part of the MA.

-A subject specific dissertation to be supervised within the relevant pathway department (60 CATs).
+A subject specific dissertation, supervised within the relevant pathway department (60 CATs).

 - Management & Business Studies and Finance